bictorv/chaosnet-bridge/CONFIGURATION.md

 host byte can not be 0xFF, since that would map to the IP subnet broadcast address.
 (IPv6-mapped subnets will not receive routing info until broadcast for IPv6 is implemented.)
+(The name `chip` coincides with a parameter to the `chudp` implementation in klh10, which is a tiny bit unfortunate.)

-A `link` definition is automatically created when using "dynamic" chudp and a chudp pkt arrives from a new source.
+A `link` definition is automatically created when using "dynamic" chudp (or chip) and a chudp (or chip) pkt arrives from a new source.

 A `route` definition (of type "bridge") is automatically created when a Chaosnet routing (RUT) pkt is received, describing a new or better route to a subnet.